Hinterland

 Johnny James

-Tucked away on a back street in the Northern Quarter – under the Manchester Buddhist Centre – sits Hinterland, an alcohol free bar and café.
-With their slogan being ‘brewing a new society’, Hinterland wants to provide a space for people to enjoy each other’s company, socialise and foster friendships, without the requirement of alcohol.
-And it is a popular spot.
+Tucked away on a back street in the Northern Quarter, under the Manchester Buddhist Centre, sits Hinterland, an alcohol-free bar and café.
+The slogan promises us that they’re ‘brewing a new society’, and, as such, Hinterland provides a space for people to enjoy each other’s company, socialise and foster friendships, without the demon drink.

 Hinterland Entrance Bar and High Tables